crbyxwpzfl/various/readme.md

 asdf

-test vimdiff if th econflict below wasnt actually a conflict
+test vimsadfsadfdiff if th econflict below wasnt actually a conflict

-here is a conflict for merging
+asdfsadfhere is a conflict for merging sdasdf asdf

 ## powershell one liner toggle windows theme
 ```powershell